home-assistant/home-assistant.io/source/_integrations/apple_tv.markdown

 The simplest way to find useful `Deep Links` is to use the “Share” feature in iOS or macOS versions of the App.
 Share sheets will often have a “Copy” or “Copy link” feature.
-For apps that have a web accessible version, links copied from the browser usually work too.
+For apps that have a web-accessible version, links copied from the browser usually work too.
 Such links may not work if a developer maintains separate iOS and tvOS apps.
 More methods of discovering links supported by apps can be found in the